-If an applicant is unable to submit a complete application by August but still wants to apply through Penn, they may do so by meeting Penn's Final Deadline (TBD, early October 2019).
-While an applicant who does not meet Penn’s Internal Deadline cannot participate in the campus process outlined above, applications deemed qualified will still be forwarded to Fulbright’s National Screening Committee with the rest of Penn’s applicants.
+If an applicant is unable to submit a complete application by August but still wants to apply through Penn, they may do so by meeting Fulbright's National Deadline (October 8, 2019 at 5pm EST).
+While an applicant who does not meet Penn’s Internal Deadline cannot participate in the campus process outlined above, qualified candidates who submit complete applications through Penn by the National Deadline will still be forwarded to Fulbright’s National Screening Committee with the rest of Penn’s applicants.

 By the end of January, the Institute for International Education (IIE) will notify candidates of their status after a preliminary national screening.
 Candidates recommended by the national screening panels have their applications forwarded abroad for further review.
 Ultimately, Fulbright recipients will be selected jointly by the US State Department and National Commissions, and are notified on a rolling basis by country, typically in March and April.

 The Blossom Hill Fellowship funds innovative ideas to help children and youth anywhere in the world affected by conflict in the Middle East.
 The fellowship's goal is to encourage individuals to develop innovative and solution-focused initiatives that create opportunity for conflict-affected children and help to break the cycle of violence that plagues their communities.